 You may want to consider having two IP addresses on each server.
 This will allow you to monitor and failover one (or more) IP addresses, while still leaving an IP address that does not get failed over.
 This IP address that is not failed over is called a reserved IP address and can be used for the reverse process.
 The reserved IP address remains with the server hardware.
 Ideally, the reserved IP address should not be used for production communications.
 The reserved IP address can be on the same or a different subnet from your production IP addresses, however if the subnet is different, it should be on a different network adapter.
 The reserved IP addresses will also be used to route Double-Take data.

 You do not have to have a second IP address on each server.
-It is acceptable to use the production IP address for reverse protection.
-In a WAN environment with DNS updates,
+It is acceptable to use the production IP address for reverse protection, as long as you are selecting the option to retain the target configuration.